Only On 2: Police Hunt Suspect Who Stabbed Man 13 Times Outside Taco Truck

 It’s a story that is Only On 2.

 Brown.
 46, showed CBS 2’s Rachel Kim the stab wounds that nearly took his life.
-He believe his attacker was racially-motivated.
+He believe his attack was racially-motivated.

 Brown says the man, who was caught on security cameras, is his attacker.
 As Brown tried to defend himself, he was stabbed over and over again.